wileyw/VideoGAN/blog_post.md

 # Blog Post

 ## 1. Overview
+In this post, we reimplemented the video generation network, [Deep Multi-Scale Video Prediction Beyond](https://arxiv.org/pdf/1511.05440.pdf).

 We reimplemented a Video GAN Neural Network in order to generate synthetic Pacman images.
 In this project, we explore generating video frames as opposed to generating a single image.

 ## 2. Motivation